wisecg/LAT/README.md

 ### Authors

-LAT was written by Clint Wiseman and Brian Zhu, with lots of input from the Majorana Collaboration.
+LAT was written by typing on keyboards.
+Mainly by Clint Wiseman and Brian Zhu, with lots of input from the Majorana Collaboration.